slemire/slemire.github.io/_posts/2019-09-28-htb-writeup-swagshop.md

 ### Privesc

-Priv is obvious, I see that `www-data` can launch `vi` as root.
-I know I can spawn a shell from within `vi` and it'll run as root because of sudo.
+The privesc is obvious: The `www-data` user can execute `vi` as root.
+I know I can spawn a shell from within `vi` with `:!/bin/sh` and it'll run as root because of sudo.

 ```
 $ sudo -l